-Now your "bucket" is set up, you've put your first premium in it.
+When the policy is issued, your "bucket" is set up and you've put your first premium in it.
 This is a critical point.
 As long as you have money in your "bucket," your policy will stay in force.
 Here is how it works.
 You pay your premium; let's say it's $50 per month.
 At the beginning of the month, you make the payment and the company immediately says "we need some money" and they drill a hole in the bottom of your "bucket."
 So some money starts to drip out the bottom of the bucket.
 This money that drips out the bottom is for several things.
 First, to insure you for that month, the company withdraws what they call the "mortality charge."
 This is the cost to insure you for the next 30 days.
 The amount is dictated by your age, sex, smoker status, and the health underwriting class you received when you bought the policy.
 If you were placed in a very good health class, you would have less withdrawn from your "bucket" than someone who had health problems.
-What is very important to remember is the "mortality charge" will increase each month as you age.
+What is very important to remember is the "mortality charge" will increase each yesr as you age.
 Also the "mortality charge" is not fixed.
 The company can decrease it or increase it, but never higher that the maximum it can charge as stated in the policy.
 This gives the company a lot of leeway and some companies have stuck it to policyholders by raising the "mortality charge."
 Remember any adjustment upwards in "mortality charges" makes the leak at the bottom of your "bucket" even bigger.
 That is not good.
 Combined with variable interest rates, it's a recipe for disaster.

 Second, the company withdraws administrative charges.
 Some charge about $5 per month, some more, some less.
 It's usually fixed but can be adjusted up or down by the company.

 Third, there may other admin costs, commissions and fees for the company's profit.
 So your "bucket's" hole gets a little bigger each month.
-As I said earlier, the main consideration here is "as long as you have money in your bucket, the policy will stay in force."
+As I said earlier, the main consideration here is, "as long as you have money in your bucket, the policy will stay in force."